Stephanie Amiel: Academic career

 From 1983 to 1986, Amiel was a research fellow at Yale University.
 At Yale she undertook research in diabetes under professors William V. Tamborlane and Robert Stanley Sherwin.
 She then returned to England, and was a research fellow and honorary senior registrar at St Bartholomew's Hospital in the City of London from 1986 to 1989.
 Between 1989 and 1995, she was a senior lecturer and honorary consultant at Guy's Hospital in the London Borough of Southwark.
 In May 1995, she joined King's College London as the R. D. Lawrence Professor of Diabetic Medicine.
 She is also a consultant physician to the diabetes services at King's College Hospital NHS Foundation Trust.
+In 2018, she stepped down from the R. D. Lawrence Chair to become Professor of Diabetes Research.
+She then retired from full-time academia in 2021 and made emeritus professor.

 Amiel's research continues to be focused on type 1 diabetes.
 As a practising physician, she specialises in intensive insulin therapy, insulin pumps, and diabetes in pregnancy.
 Her academic interests include diabetic hypoglycaemia, islet transplantation, and diabetes and mental health.